srilakshmikanthanp/clipbirdesk/README.md

 #### Installing Qt6

-Go to [Qt](https://www.qt.io/download-qt-installer) and download the Qt installer for windows, then install it in your system.
+Go to [Qt](https://www.qt.io/download-qt-installer) and download the Qt installer for Windows, then install it in your system.
 After installing Qt, you need to set the environment variable `QT_CMAKE_DIR` to the Qt cmake directory.

 #### Installing Bonjour

-Just go to [bonjour](https://developer.apple.com/bonjour/) and downlod the bonjour SDK for windows, then install it in your system.
+Just go to [bonjour](https://developer.apple.com/bonjour/) and download the Bonjour SDK for Windows, then install it in your system.
 It should set the environment variable `BONJOUR_SDK_HOME` to the Bonjour SDK directory.

 #### Environment Variables